knightsUCF/PocketCitiesMaster/app/Pocket_Cities.md

   - Random population flashes in "clouds of probability" based on proximity of buildings
   - Population is also attracted to the right ratio of buildings
   - Other reason for magnetizing higher numbers of population:
-    - lots of stores (mentioned in the tutorial)
+  - ... lots of stores (mentioned in the tutorial)
+  - ... crime free area
+  - ... education
+  - ... interactions AI

+<H2> RANDOM POPULATION AI </H2>

+Population in groups of 100

+Among that group of 100:
+  - Percentage that is a certain way, "X", displays certain behaviors
+  - class populationpercentagebehavior module
+  - x percent is going to display behavior qualities:
+  - ... educated (keep algorithm secret)
+  - ... wealthy
+  - ... crime meter
+  - ...
+  - be able to analyze these in the log, mission control log
+  - create class missioncontrol.py
   -